 If it seems like your "seasonal" allergies are on a four-season stretch and you're suddenly being triggered by things that never bothered you before, here's why.

 If you want to avoid spending spring battling the annoying symptoms of seasonal allergies, such as sneezing, and itchy eyes and throat, limiting your time outdoors on high pollen days can help, says Clifford Basset, MD, founder and medical director of Allergy and Asthma Care of New York and author of The New Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.
 You can monitor pollen levels in your area on most weather channels and websites.
 "You should also watch out for windy days, wear sunglasses, a hat, and other protective gear, and be sure to take medication, such as an antihistamine or nasal steroid spray, before symptoms kick in," he adds.
 Here are 11 more surprising ways you can stop seasonal allergies in their tracks.

 Poison oak and ivy

 If you come in contact with this green (and sometimes red) three-leaf plant, immediately wash all your clothes, your shoes, and even your pets—basically anything that touched the plant.
 Poison oak typically causes an itchy, red rash within hours of contact and can last anywhere from 5 to 12 days.
-While most rashes go away without treatment, Dr. Bassett highly recommends picking up an OTC cream or calamine lotion that acts as a skin barrier and reduces the itching and pain.
+While most rashes go away without treatment, Dr. Bassett highly recommends applying an over-the-counter cream or calamine lotion that acts as a skin barrier and reduces the itching and pain.
 You should also consider trying one of these natural home remedies for treating poison oak.
-In extreme cases, a prescription medication may be needed.
+In some cases, you may need a prescription medication.
 If you're having trouble breathing or swallowing, if the rash is all over your body, or if your eyes are swelling, seek medical attention right away.